BigDataRPG/nakara_skybound/README.md

 - `workshop/lesson_04_ai_npc_memory_strategy.ipynb`: AI NPCs with memory, strategy, and LLM dialogue.
 - `workshop/lesson_05_mcp_llm_game.ipynb`: Integrating MCP with LLMs for game NPCs.
 - `workshop/lesson_06_mcp_ai_npc.ipynb`: Advanced game state, memory, strategy, and LLM-powered NPCs with MCP/DeepWiki.

+## Streamlit Game Structure (`src/`)

+The interactive game is implemented using [Streamlit](https://streamlit.io/) and organized as follows:

+- **src/nakara_skybound/main.py**: Entry point for the Streamlit app.
+Handles UI rendering, user actions, and game loop.
+- **src/nakara_skybound/game/game_engine.py**: Core game logic, state management, and decision processing.
+- **src/nakara_skybound/game/save_system.py**: Save/load functionality for player progress.
+- **src/nakara_skybound/game/time_system.py**: Time and era management, including time loops and era transitions.
+- **src/nakara_skybound/game/ui_manager.py**: UI rendering logic for displaying game state, scenes, and options.
+- **src/nakara_skybound/game/character.py**: Player and NPC character models, stats, inventory, and interactions.

+**How it works:**

+1. **Initialization**: When the app starts, it initializes the game engine, UI manager, and save system in the Streamlit session state.
+2. **User Actions**: All user actions (moving, making decisions, time travel, etc.) are handled in a single function to ensure state consistency and avoid infinite loops.
+3. **Game State Rendering**: The UI manager displays the current game state, available actions, and narrative updates.
+4. **State Updates**: After each action, the game state is updated and the UI is refreshed to reflect changes.
+5. **Persistence**: The save system allows players to save and load their progress.

+This modular structure makes it easy to extend the game with new features, scenes, or mechanics.

 ## Requirements